-- 400 million people globally lack access to one or more essential health services.
+- At least 400 million people globally lack access to one or more essential health services.

-- 32% of total health expenditure worldwide comes from out-of-pocket payments.
+- On average, about 32% of each country’s health expenditure comes from out-of-pocket payments.

-- Globally, two-thirds (38 million) of 56 million annual deaths are still not registered.
+- Globally, two thirds (38 million) of 56 million deaths each year are still not registered.

-Universal health coverage (UHC) means that all people receive the health services they need without suffering financial hardship when paying for them.
-The full spectrum of essential, quality health services should be covered including health promotion, prevention and treatment, rehabilitation and palliative care.
+UHC means that all individuals and communities receive the health services they need without suffering financial hardship.
+It includes the full spectrum of essential, quality health services, from health promotion to prevention, treatment, rehabilitation, and palliative care.

-UHC requires coverage with key interventions that address the most important causes of disease and mortality.
-A main objective of UHC is for the quality of health services to be good enough to improve the health of those receiving services.
+UHC enables everyone to access the services that address the most important causes of disease and death, and ensures that the quality of those services is good enough to improve the health of the people who receive them.